streetturtle/SpaceBar/README.md

 ## Instalation

-Generate a token with following permissions:
+Download [the latest release](https://github.com/streetturtle/SpaceBar/releases/download/v1.0/SpaceBar.1.0.dmg) and install it.
+Then generate a token in Space with following permissions:
  - Manage issue settings,
  - Read Git repositories,
  - Update issues,